Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 - **State the values of the metrics for training, validation, and evaluation (or “test”) data – evaluation (or “test”) metrics come from the most recent class full evaluation results, link under Assignment 1.**:

 NOTE: Use Validation and test AUC from bottom assignment 5!
+NOTE: Take average of all 5 AUC from assignment 5!

 | Train AUC | Validation AUC | Test AUC |
 | ------ | ------- | -------- |